Suffering Jukebox

 Soundtracking your Monday morning with an eclectic mix of new music and old favourites, reviews, interviews and more.
 Email: sufferingjukebox@outlook.com / Instagram: @sufferingjukebox4zzz

-Nick's Pick of the Week is Bob Mould's Here We Go Grazy.
-You can hear the whole album, or purchase it, here https://bobmould.bandcamp.com/album/here-we-go-crazy-3 and my review can be read below.
+Nick's Pick of the Week is SUMAC & Moor Mother's The Film.
+You can hear the whole album in all the usual places, or purchase it here https://sumac.bandcamp.com/album/the-film and my review can be read below.

 Nick Stephan